andreslilloortiz/Mimir/README.md

 ## About the Project

-Mimir is an open-source tool designed to experiment with Graph Retrieval-Augmented Generation (GraphRAG) using local Large Language Models.
-The application ingests documents (PDF, DOCX, TXT, Markdown) and utilizes local LLMs (such as Llama 3.2, Llama 3.1, Mistral, Phi-3) via Ollama to extract entities and relationships, constructing a Knowledge Graph within a Neo4j database.
+Mimir is an open-source tool designed to experiment with Hybrid Graph Retrieval-Augmented Generation (GraphRAG) using local Large Language Models.
+The application serves as a privacy-focused proof-of-concept, allowing users to ingest documents in various formats such as PDF, DOCX, TXT, and Markdown.
+It utilizes models like Llama 3.2 via Ollama to process this data locally, constructing a robust knowledge base without relying on external cloud APIs.

-For retrieval, it attempts to translate natural language questions into Cypher queries to fetch relevant context from the graph structure.
-This project serves as a proof-of-concept for building privacy-focused, local RAG pipelines that leverage graph structures rather than just vector embeddings.

-It features a Streamlit web interface that allows users to easily manage document ingestion and interact with the Knowledge Graph visually, without relying on command-line scripts.
+To achieve high-accuracy retrieval, Mimir performs a dual ingestion process that captures both structure and meaning.
+It employs an LLM to extract structured entities and relationships to build a Knowledge Graph within a Neo4j database, while simultaneously generating semantic vector embeddings using the nomic-embed-text model.
+This hybrid approach ensures that the system captures both the explicit structural connections between concepts and the implicit semantic nuances of the unstructured text.

+During the retrieval phase, the system translates natural language questions into Cypher queries to fetch structural context and performs vector similarity searches to retrieve semantic context.
+By combining these two sources, Mimir provides the LLM with a comprehensive understanding of the query, resulting in highly accurate responses.
+The entire pipeline is managed through a user-friendly Streamlit web interface that supports on-demand model switching and automatic downloads, making advanced RAG techniques accessible without complex command-line interactions.

 The project is named after Mimir, the figure from Norse mythology known for his knowledge and wisdom.

+## Key Features

+- Hybrid Search Engine: Combines structured graph lookups (Neo4j) with unstructured vector search (Embeddings) for higher accuracy.

+- Multi-Model Support: Switch between models like Llama 3.2, Mistral, or Phi-3 on the fly using the UI selector.

+- On-Demand Model Loading: Automatically downloads missing models via the Ollama API without restarting Docker.

+- Multi-Format Ingestion: Supports PDF, Word, Markdown, and Text files.

+- Interactive UI: Built with Streamlit for easy document management and graph visualization.

 ## Prerequisites